bloomberg/blazingmq-sdk-java/README.md

-# BlossomQ Java SDK
+# BlazingMQ Java SDK

-This repository provides the official Java client library as well as examples for applications to interact with BlossomQ.
-BlossomQ is an open source message queue system with focus on efficiency, reliability and rich feature set.
-Please see BlossomQ [documentation](www.github.com/bloomberg/blossomq) for more details about BlossomQ.
+This repository provides the official Java client library as well as examples for applications to interact with BlazingMQ.
+BlazingMQ is an open source message queue system with focus on efficiency, reliability and rich feature set.
+Please see BlazingMQ [documentation](www.github.com/bloomberg/blazingmq) for more details about BlazingMQ.

-This Java client is fully supported by BlossomQ team and we aim to provide feature and/or API parity with our C++ client library.
+This Java client is fully supported by BlazingMQ team and we aim to provide feature and/or API parity with our C++ client library.

 ## Menu